 October 2001 found Pierce County's L.I.F.E.
 Institute launching its first classes.
-The Following October, twenty members attended a two-day program in Astoria, Oregon. on the explorers Lewis and Clark.
-This was L.I.F.E.'s first bus tour, and since then, the group has taken overnight tours to Walla Walla, WA, the Oregon Shakespearean Festival in Ashland, and most recently, a 2010 tour of the Willamette Valley's Olive and Wine Production.
+The following October, twenty members attended a two-day program in Astoria, Oregon. on the explorers Lewis and Clark.
+This was L.I.F.E.'s first bus tour, and since then, the group has taken overnight tours to Walla Walla, WA, the Oregon Shakespearean Festival in Ashland, and most recently, a 2013 tour of South Puget Sound Wineries.

 In January 2005, L.I.F.E. ,moved its affiliation from Pierce College to Pacific Lutheran University.
-PLU has been very supportive of the Institute by permitting the use of their printing and mailing services along with overseeing the bookkeeping.
+PLU has been very supportive of the Institute by permitting the use of their printing services, technology training, website assistance, along with overseeing the bookkeeping.

 2009 found L.I.F.E. hiring a part time employee, to assist with the increasing demands of the Institute.